wifiphisher/wifiphisher/README.md

 <p align="center"><img width="70%" src="https://sophron.github.io/wifiphisher/diagram.jpg" /><br /><i>Performing MiTM attack</i></p>

 ## Requirements
 * Kali Linux.
+Although people have made Wifiphisher work on other distros, Kali Linux is the officially supported distribution, thus all new features are tested on this platform.
 * One wireless network adapter that supports AP mode.
+Drivers should support netlink.
-* One wireless network adapter that is capable of injection.
+* One wireless network adapter that supports Monitor mode and is capable of injection.
+Again, drivers should support netlink.
+If a second wireless network adapter is not available, you may run the tool with the `--nojamming` option.
+This will turn off the de-authentication attack though.

 ## Installation